 In this guide, Compare My Move explore the common issues found on property surveys, and what they mean for homebuyers.
 You may have booked your chartered surveyor, or you may still be in the planning phase, but it's good to know exactly what you can expect from a survey in the worst case scenario.

 It is not uncommon for issues to be found with properties, especially older properties over 50 years of age.
 With this in mind, it's worth being prepared for the issues you may encounter.
-So in this guide we'll highlight the most common issues, and associated costs involved with remedying them.
+In this guide we'll highlight the most common issues that surveyors will find, and associated costs involved with remedying them.

 The word ‘asbestos’ sends shivers down many people’s spines.
 At one time praised for its durability and applicability to a number of building materials, it has since been discovered to create a number of potentially life-threatening health issues for humans.
 Due to these issues, this material was eventually banned in the UK in 1999 and specialists have been working to remove it from buildings all together since.